Partial closure of Greenwell Springs Road due to overturned truck

 According to city officials, an 18-wheeler overturned resulting in the temporary closure.

-The accident occurred shortly after 7:30 a.m. and left one person wounds.
+The accident occurred shortly after 7:30 a.m. and left one person wounded.
 Officials say the individual was taken to an area hospital with non-life-threatening injuries.

 Central's Police Chief, Roger Corcoran, confirmed that only one vehicle was involved in the wreck, and speed may have been a factor.